Royal Stuart Society: Activities

 Franz, Duke of Bavaria, the current de facto claimant to the Jacobite succession as "King Francis II", recognised by the Royal Stuart Society, in the regalia of the Order of the Holy Sepulchre in Munich, Germany.

 The Society organises events throughout the year.
 A service to commemorate the execution of Charles I of England is held at his statue in Trafalgar Square on 30 January each year, and a wreath is laid on the King's tomb at St George's Chapel, Windsor, at the beginning of Choral Evensong.
 The execution of Mary, Queen of Scots is remembered with a Service at her tomb in Westminster Abbey on 8 February.
 The nativity of King James VII and II of Scotland and England is occasionally marked by prayers and the laying of flowers at his statue outside the National Gallery on 14 October.

 The Society holds an annual dinner, commemorating Restoration Day and White Rose Day.
 Lectures take place in London.
-The Society previously published the Royal Stuart Journal annually, which had itself replaced a series of publications called Royal Stuart Papers, which included papers by various well known historians, including Roy Porter, Richard Sharpe, Murray Pittock, Eveline Cruickshanks, Lady Antonia Fraser, and Ronald Hutton.
+The Society previously published the Royal Stuart Journal annually, which had itself replaced a series of publications called Royal Stuart Papers, which included papers by various well known historians, including Roy Porter, Richard Sharpe, Murray Pittock, Eveline Cruickshanks, Antonia Fraser and Ronald Hutton.